xswzaqnjimko/lingo-text-of-own/README.md

 # lingo-text-of-own: Language Learning from User-Defined Literature Library 📚

-A Streamlit-based vocabulary learning tool that helps you learn foreign languages through literature that you like to read.
-Extract sentences from your local library, compare machine translations, and build your personalized vocabulary notebook with a gamified tracking system.
+A Streamlit-based vocabulary learning tool that helps you learn foreign languages with your favorite literature.
+Extract sentences from your local library, compare versions of translations, and build your personalized vocabulary notebook with a fun tracking system.

 ---